 Other businesses that do business on a national or global scale may decide that providing a separate consumer experience for California residents is worth the extra work.
 This strategy has two components: verifying that a consumer who makes a privacy request is a California resident and, optionally, altering parts of the business’s website depending on whether a user is located inside or outside of California.

 To verify California residency for a CCPA request, businesses have two options:

 What businesses cannot do is restrict CCPA rights to people who are physically located in California (e.g., as determined by IP address).
 The privacy law makes it very clear that consumers retain their rights even if they have temporarily left the state.

-As to changing the business’s website based on the location of the user, the only part that is likely to change is the “Do Not Sell My Personal Information” link on the homepage.
-Businesses that are required to include a “Do Not Sell Link” may choose to display or not display the link based on the user’s IP address; i.e., if the user is not in California, they will not see the link.
+As to changing the business’s website based on the location of the user, the only part that is likely to change is the “Do Not Sell or Share My Personal Information” link on the homepage.
+Businesses that are required to include a “Do Not Sell or Share” link may choose to display or not display the link based on the user’s IP address; i.e., if the user is not in California, they will not see the link.

-Learn more about TrueVault Polaris.
+Learn more about TrueVault.
 Contact our team today.